Surface-modes mediated long-range radiative heat transfer through a plasmonic Su-Schrieffer-Heeger chain: Conclusion

 \section{Conclusion}

 To summarize, we have investigated the radiative heat transfer through a plasmonic SSH chain of InSb nanoparticles coupled to a planar InSb substrate within the framework of fluctuational electrodynamics using the dipole approximation.
 We have discussed the frequency bands of the IP and OP modes of infinite chains and the deformation of the dipole active bands due to the coupling with the surface modes of the InSb substrate and the emergence of topological edge modes for different doping levels in InSb.
 The coupling to the surface modes allows for a long-range heat flow through the chain in the topological trivial and non-trivial phase.
 The length scale of this long-range heat flow is determined by the propagation length of the surface modes.
 In general, if the propagation length of the surface modes is much longer than the lattice constant we find that in the non-trivial phase the edge mode contribution enhances the heat transfer through the chain compared to the trivial phase.
-For the case where the propagation length of the surface modes is comparable to the lattice constant this enhancement can be seen for very short chains with a length comparable to the propagation length.
+For the case where the propagation length of the surface modes is comparable to the lattice constant this enhancement can be seen for very short chains with a length comparable to the propagation length. {Our discussion of the dependence on the chain-surface distance suggests that for certain configurations also the trivial phase can give a dominant heat flux so that for a measurement of this effect the configuration has to be chosen correspondingly to show enhancement by the edge modes.
+We note that the calculated power $P_N$ received by the last nanoparticle $N$ is directly associated to the conductance between the first and last particle which is $P_N/\Delta T$ where $\Delta T$ is the applied temperature difference.
+Furthermore, via Newtons law of cooling $P_N$ determines the temperature change $\rd T_N / \rd t$ of the last nanoparticle so that the observed effects of increased heat fluxes are, in principle, directly measurable by heat conduction or temperature measurements comparing a topological trivial and non-trivial chain.
+However, even if such changes are measured this only indirectly proves the impact of the edge modes because such experiments measure the spectrally integrated heat flux instead.
+To have clearer measurements of the presence of edge modes, we propose to carry out spectrally resolved measurements with scattering type microscopes like in Refs.~\cite{DeWilde,Jones,WengEtAl2018}.
+Such signals are directly related to the LDOS as visualized in Fig.~\ref{Fig:LDOS} and are, therefore, able to experimentally demonstrate the edge modes' impact. }